jleath/Gitlet/proj1/spec/proj1.md

  - getRecord(int year): Returns YearlyRecord for year.
  - countHistory(String word): Returns absolute count of the given word for all time.
  - totalCountHistory(): Returns total number of all words for all time.
- - weightHistory(String word): Returns normalized count the given word for all time.
+ - weightHistory(String word): Returns relative frequency (a.k.a. normalized count) of the given word for all time.
+For example there were 186,706 words across all volumes in 1575, and thus weightHistory will be countHistory / 186706.
- - summedWeightHistory(String[] words): Returns the sum of normalized counts for the given words.
+ - summedWeightHistory(String[] words): Returns the sum of the relative frequencies (a.k.a. normalized counts) for the given words for all time.
  - Additionally, another version of countHistory, weightHistory, and summedWeightHistory that take starting and ending year arguments.

 You should not yet implement the ```processedHistory``` methods for this part of the assignment.